Instinct28/Trackify/README.md

 ### Configure the client

-1. Navigate to client folder: `cd client`
+1. Navigate to the client folder: `cd client`
 2. Build the docker image for the client in dev mode: `docker build -f Dockerfile.dev -t trackify-react-image .`
 3. Set up and configure the environment variables, create a `.env` file in the client folder and add the following environment variables: